wp-plugins/threewp-broadcast/readme.txt

 This plugin will soon be replaced by a WPML premium plugin that enables broadcasting from the translation manager.
 2014-01-12.

 == Changelog ==

+= 2.14 20140117 =
+* New: Canonical URL detects and disables the canonical link from Yoast's Wordpress SEO plugin.
+* Fix: Better compatability with User Blog Settings and Keep Child Settings plugins.
+* Fix: Better support for Microsoft IIS.
+* Removed obsolescence message - all of the features are needed by at least one person.

+= 2.13 =
+Skipping version 13.

 = 2.12 20140112 =
 * New: Maintenance: View Blog Access check added.